MdMonoar/webscraper_fakejobs/README.md

 # Web Scraping Fakejobs
-This is a web scraping script using python.
+This is a web scraping script written in python.
 This is my practice script after reading a realpython tutorial titled 'Beautiful Soup: Build a Web Scraper With Python'.
 <br><br>

 ## It does: